DanielC49/seam-rpc/README.md

      ├─ users.ts
      └─ posts.ts
 ```
+The api folder in the client contains the generated API client files, and should not be manually edited.

 The generated `api/users.ts` file:
 > Notice that the JSDoc comments are included in the client files.